sydney-birch/Hydractinia_phototaxis/Transcriptome_analysis/scripts/README.md

-This Dir contains all scripts for the transcriptome analysis
+This dir contains all scripts for the transcriptome analysis.
+We are following the same workflow we previously developed for the transcriptome analysis which can be found in my Actinula_paper repository (https://github.com/sjb1061/Actinula_Paper).